slimdevops/slim-containers/python3-flask/README.md

-# Container of the Week: Python-Flask-Nginx
+# Container of the Week: Python-Flask

 - Intro
 - About the container